Taurien/ufo-sightings/README.md

 ## 📝 License

-This project is created for educational and research purposes.
-Please respect the terms of use of the original data sources.
+This project code is provided as-is for educational purposes only.
+The UFO sighting data remains the property of NUFORC and is subject to their terms of use.
+No commercial use is permitted.

-## ⚠️ Disclaimer
+## ⚠️ IMPORTANT DISCLAIMER

-- This project was built **for fun, learning, and experimentation**
+**This project is strictly for educational, personal, and non-commercial purposes.**

+### Data Ownership & Attribution

-- The UFO sighting dataset does **not** belong to me
-- Reports were originally compiled by the [National UFO Reporting Center (NUFORC)](https://nuforc.org/)
+- **ALL UFO sighting data belongs exclusively to the [National UFO Reporting Center (NUFORC)](https://nuforc.org/)**
-- The dataset was later made **publicly accessible by a third party** on [Kaggle](https://www.kaggle.com/datasets/NUFORC/ufo-sightings)
+- This project does **NOT** claim any ownership over the data
-- Use responsibly and respect the source website's robots.txt and terms of service
+- All reports and materials are the intellectual property of NUFORC

-## 🔗 Related Projects

-- **N8N Workflows**: Automated data processing pipelines
-- **SQL Analysis Tools**: Database analysis and reporting utilities
+### Project Purpose

+- Built **solely for learning, experimentation, and personal enjoyment**
+- **NO commercial use, monetization, or income generation intended**
+- Created as a personal educational project to learn web scraping, data processing, and visualization

 ---